 Thank you for visiting!
-This site is dedicated to my clients, peers, friends, and others interested in keeping up on some of the latest news, reviews, tips, and tricks in continuity and technology management.
+This site is dedicated to my clients, peers, friends, and others interested in keeping up on some of the articles, news, and trends in continuity management and related professions that have caught my interest.

 In preparing for battle I have always found that plans are useless,

 but planning is indispensable. – Dwight D. Eisenhower

 ‘Crisis Management, Disaster Response, Emergency Management, Business Continuity Management: these are all names for the same process.’
 Discuss the validity of this statement, referring to the theoretical models and the literature.
 Throughout the assignment you should discuss the practical implementation of strategies, plans and procedures.

 This question requires the terms ‘crisis management, disaster response, emergency management, and business continuity management’ to be defined and also discuss how they interact and if at all they do.
 The author believes that Crisis Management, Disaster Response, Emergency Management are all overarched by Business Continuity Management (BCM).
 This can be demonstrated by the hypothesis that crisis is divided into three events: emergencies, crisis and disaster.
 These three events are sub-disciplines with the overarching response being dictated by the BCM.
 This statement is therefore stating that neither of them have any independence but are all internally involved within the newly evolving discipline BCM to which they follow.

 MAY 26, 2016 / by SARAH CHILDRESS Senior Digital Reporter, FRONTLINE Enterprise Journalism Group • KATIE WORTH Tow Journalism Fellow, FRONTLINE/Columbia Journalism School Fellowships

 Overwhelming scientific evidence shows climate change is leading to rising sea levels and more extreme storms.
 But you might not know it by looking at the federal government’s flood hazard maps.